soxtoby/SlackNet/Examples/SlackNetDemo/readme.md

 ## Slash Command Demo
 The [echo demo](./EchoDemo.cs) handles a `/echo` slash command and sends back the text after the command name.

-Follow Slack's [Creating a Slash Command](https://api.slack.com/interactivity/slash-commands#creating_commands) instructions to create the slash command in your app, and make sure the command is `/echo`, to match up with the demo code.
+Follow Slack's [Creating a Slash Command](https://api.slack.com/interactivity/slash-commands#creating_commands) instructions to create the slash command in your app, and make sure the command is set to `/echo`, to match up with the demo code.

 After this is configured and the demo is running, you should be able to type `/echo test` into Slack and receive a message saying "test".